LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-25-unity-questions.md

 ```
 You can get a reference to the transform of the object via the `RaycastHit` structure which then can be used to indicate the selection (ex.: scaling up).

+### IO

+- What is the difference between Resources and AssetBundles?

 ### Rendering
 ---

+Q: What's the most efficient way to draw multiple objects with the same material, but using slightly different properties?
+A: MaterialPropertyBlock

 __Q__: What are the 4 coordinate systems in Unity?
 What are the differences between them?
 __A__: Screen coordinates, GUI coordinates, Viewport coordinates and World coordinates.